 Nor does the state prohibit individuals who reside outside the state from acting as an executor.

-However, a Colorado probate court may disqualify any potential executor found to be unsuitable after a formal proceeding.
+However, a Colorado probate court may, after a formal hearing, disqualify any potential executor found to be unsuitable.

-How can you ensure that you are making the best decision?
+How can you ensure that you are choosing the best person to be your executor or personal representative?
 You can start by first considering the legal and fiduciary nature of the position.